OscarPALISSOT/Routing_vehicule_problem_Python/README.md

 ## Definition of the problem :

+CesiCDP is a company specialized in solution optimization.
-We have at our disposal a fleet of delivery trucks whose mission is to deliver all packages.
-The parcels are stored in our warehouse which serves as a starting point for our trucks.
-Trucks must deliver all packages through all delivery points before returning to the warehouse.  .
+We are currently working on a path optimization problem, more commonly known as the __Travelling salesman problem__.
+For this purpose, we have at our disposal a fleet of delivery trucks whose mission is to deliver all the parcels and to return to its starting point with the shortest possible travel time.
+The starting point of our problem is the warehouse containing all the packages to be delivered.
-Our problem is also called __VRP (Vehicule Routing Problem)__.
-It is a generalisation of the well-known __Travelling Salesman Problem (TSP)__.
-It is a NP-Hard problem.

 ## Définition du problème :

+CesiCDP est une entreprise spécialisée dans l'optimisation de solutions.
-Nous avons à notre disposition une flotte de camions de livraison qui ont pour mission de livrer tous les colis.
-Les colis sont stockés dans notre entrepot qui sert de point de départ à nos camions.
-Les camions doivent livrer tous les colis en passant par tout les point de livraisons avant de rentrer à l'entrepot.
-Notre problème est très connu et il est nommé __Le problème de tournée de véhicules__.
-Il généralise le problème bien connu du __Voyageur de commerce__.
-Sa compléxité est de NP-Complet.
+Nous travaillons actuellement sur un problème d'optimisation de trajet, plus communément appelé le problème du __Voyageur de commerce__.
+Pour cela, nous avons à notre disposition une flotte de camions de livraison qui ont pour mission de livrer tous les colis et de revenir à son point de départ en ayant une durée de trajet le plus court possible.
+Le point de départ de notre problème est l'entrepôt contenant tous les colis à livrer.

 ## Groupe 4  : Anthony EBERHARD, Osman CEKIC, Johann CORNELIUS, Arthur LAMBERT, Oscar PALISSOT